sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 > NOTE: ⚠️ From **3.27** onwards we will only support PostgreSQL versions **starting from 12**.

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.25).*

 ## 3.24 -> 3.25

-- Go `1.15` introduced changes to SSL/TLS connection validation which requires certificates to include a `SAN`.
+- Go `1.15` introduced changes to SSL/TLS **connection** validation which requires certificates to include a `SAN`.
 This field was not included in older certificates and clients relied on the `CN` field.
 You might see an error like `x509: certificate relies on legacy Common Name field`.
 We recommend that customers using Sourcegraph with an external database and and connecting to it using SSL/TLS check whether the certificate is up to date.
   - AWS RDS customers please reference [AWS' documentation on updating the SSL/TLS certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL-certificate-rotation.html) for steps to rotate your certificate.